Udyotha/Udyotha/README.md

 - 👋 Hi, I’m @Udyotha
-- 👀 I’m interested in Data Science and Software Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Java, C#, Python
+- 🌱 I’m currently learning JavaScript, HTML, CSS.
-- 💞️ I’m looking to collaborate on Data Science Projects
+- 💞️ I’m looking to collaborate on web applications
 - 📫 How to reach me ...

 <!---